blogdaren/PHPCreeper/README.md

 * [https://www.workerman.net](https://www.workerman.net)

 ## Donate
-If you agree with the author's work and benefit from PHPCreeper, i'm willing to accept donations from all sides.
+If you you have found PHPCreeper valuable and benefit from it, I'm willing to accept donations from all sides.
 The donation will continue to be used for the follow-up research, development and maintenance of PHPCreeper as well as the maintenance of the server.
 Thanks a lot.